Entanglement groups: Discussion and related developments

-We have given a discrete classification scheme for entanglement, in terms of the stratum that a state lies on which in turn determines its entanglement group.
-Although the entanglement group is the same everywhere on the stratum, physical observables may be sensitive to other properties of the state that vary continuously as the state is varied.
+So far we have given a discrete classification scheme for entanglement, in terms of the stratum that a state lies on which in turn determines its entanglement group.
+One might ask for a more fine-grained method for quantifying the entanglement of a state, in terms of one or more continuous parameters.
+In the $g$-entanglement approach, these parameters should quantify how close or far a particular state is from nearby states that have enhanced stabilizer groups.
+These parameters can be physically meaningful, as we now outline.

+The basic idea is that, although the entanglement group is the same everywhere on the stratum, physical observables may be sensitive to other properties of the state that vary continuously as the state is varied.
 In particular physical observables may be sensitive to the entanglement of other nearby states.
-To illustrate, consider an observable which is invariant under local unitary transformations and depends on the entanglement group of a state.
-Such an observable is well-defined on ${\cal S}_N$.
+To illustrate, consider an observable which is invariant under local unitary transformations (so that it is well-defined on ${\cal S}_N$) and depends on the entanglement of a state.
 As one moves along a stratum the entanglement group does not change, but one may approach a different stratum that has a larger (say) entanglement group.
 The observable could be sensitive to this, in which case a relevant parameter is how far the state is from the enhanced entanglement point.
 For example, for two qubits, it is sensible to label points along the principle stratum in terms of distance from the Bell state.
 This distance would control the probability of success for tasks that depend on having enhanced $PSU(2)$ entanglement, in much the same way that the behavior of a many-body system can be controlled by the existence of a nearby critical point.
-In general the geodesic distances from strata with enhanced entanglement provide a physically-sensible set of coordinates to use on ${\cal S}_N$.
+In general the geodesic distances from strata with enhanced entanglement provide a possible set of coordinates to use on ${\cal S}_N$.